Hal Jordan: Reign of the Supermen, Destruction of Coast City, and transformation into Parallax

 Ganthet designates Kyle Rayner to replace Jordan as the Green Lantern of Earth when Rayner comes into possession of the last power ring, created from the shattered remains of Jordan's.
 Guy Gardner has visions of the Green Lantern Corps' destruction and his yellow power ring's energy (being powered by residual Green Lantern's energy) starts to fluctuate.
-Soon after, Gardner goes to Oa to investigate, bringing Martian Manhunter, Darkstar (Ferrin Colos), The Ray, Wonder Woman, Captain Atom, Alan Scott and Arisia with him.
+Soon after, Gardner goes to Oa to investigate, bringing Martian Manhunter, Darkstar (Ferrin Colos), The Ray, Wonder Woman, Captain Atom, Alan Scott and Arisia Rrab with him.
 Jordan uses the element of surprise, attacks, and easily defeats them, leaving Guy in a coma.
 After the battle, Jordan sends them all back to Earth warning them to leave him alone in the future.
-Not long afterwards, Parallax attempts to rewrite history to his own liking with the help of Extant in the universe-wide event Zero Hour: Crisis in Time.
+Not long afterwards, Parallax attempts to rewrite history to his own liking with the help of Extant in the universe-wide event Zero Hour: Crisis in Time!.
 Parallax destroys the Time Trapper and attempts to remake the universe into a perfect, peaceful place, causing time disruptions throughout the universe.
 Superman, Kyle Rayner and Metron call upon Earth's heroes to stop the mysterious disturbances.
 Jordan and Extant are eventually defeated when Hal exhausts most of his power from both fighting and manipulating the time stream.
-Green Arrow then takes advantage of Jordan's drained state and shoots an arrow into a weakened Jordan's chest.
+Green Arrow then takes advantage of Jordan's drained state and shoots an arrow into his chest.

-Jordan makes a brief and redemptory appearance as Parallax in the 1996 Final Night miniseries/crossover storyline, apparently sacrificing his life to combat a threat to the solar system.
+Jordan makes a brief and redemptory appearance as Parallax in the 1996 Final Night miniseries/crossover storyline, apparently sacrificing his life to combat a threat to the Solar System.